box/box-developer-changelog/content/2025/10-23-box-sdks-major-version.md

 To facilitate this migration process, there are two actively maintained major Box core SDK versions:

-* **The latest major version that follows sequential versioning includes:** the manually maintained package and the generated one.
+* **The latest major version that follows sequential versioning and includes** the manually maintained package and the generated one.
 This SDK version enables leveraging coexisting packages at the same time, and serves as a transition phase.
 Support for the consolidated version of each Box core SDK will continue in 2027.
-* `v10` includes **only the generated package**, a consistent version number across all Box SDK artifacts.
+* `v10` that includes **only the generated package**, a consistent version number across all Box SDK artifacts.

 ## Additional information and migration guides

-For additional information on recommended actions and migration guides visit [Box SDK versioning strategy page][1].
+For additional information on recommended actions and migration guides, visit [Box SDK versioning strategy page][1].

 ## Where to get support